With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

 Take time during this part to make sure your jig is exactly where you want it and the bottom of the T is calibrated to 0 still.

 Step 2: How to Mark Holes With A Cabinet Hardware Jig

 Like I said, it’s really nice if you’re going from a center knob to drawer pulls because you have that center hole to put your all in as a guide keep the jig in place on center

 Some people prefer to drill through the hardware jig to make their holes, but I like to mark them first and drill holes after I take the jig off the drawer.
-You can mark the holes with a pencil or even make pilot holes with a smaller drill bit at this point but I like to make a little indention with my awl as you can see in the video.
+You can mark the holes with a pencil or even make pilot holes with your smallest drill bit at this exact point but I like to make a little indention with my awl as you can see in the video.